getindiekit/indiekit/packages/app/docs/en/website-configuration.md

   ]
   ```

-* giving the `url` property the address of a JSON file that provides an array of values:
+* adding the `url` of a JSON file that has an array of values:

   ```json
   categories: {